 I'm at work on Friday when news of a Marsh warbler at Rainham Marshes comes through.
 With no chance of getting there that evening, I'm left hoping it will stick around until at least the morning.

-We leave Loughton at 5.30am and head for Coldharbour Lane at rainham.
+We leave Loughton at 5.30am and head for Coldharbour Lane at Rainham.

 Reaching the car park, The weather is not good.
 It's cold and fine drizzly rain is falling.
 We make our way along the footpath towards the "Serin Mound".
-There's one other birder present and the weather most have caught him out as he's standing there shivering in shorts and a tracksuit top having cycled over.
+There's one other birder present and the weather must have caught him out as he's standing there shivering in shorts and a tracksuit top having cycled over.